Different Types of Blockchain Nodes – A Guide

 An authority node is one that is chosen by the organization or community in charge of a blockchain.
 They are used to authorize new nodes to join a blockchain network.
 They can also manage other nodes’ access permissions in case they want to reach a specific data channel.
 Consensus algorithms that are not fully decentralized, such as Delegated Proof of Stake and Proof of Authority, use authority nodes.
 Such consensus algorithms require a fixed number of authority nodes to function.
 The number of authority nodes and who they will be is usually voted on by the community or determined by the development team.
 Other participants in the network will be running lightweight nodes, which rely on the information broadcasted by the authority nodes in order to operate on the blockchain.
 Authority nodes add a level of centralization to the network in order to increase speed, but they also introduce the possibility of centralized control.

 A mining node (or miner) is a node designed specifically to carry out the mining process.
 With Proof-of-Work, for example, the first miner to solve a computer puzzle receives the right to confirm a block of transactions.
-Mining nodes employ high-performance computing systems that includes CPUs, GPUs, or ASICs to solve the puzzles, allowing them to add new blocks to the blockchain.
+Mining nodes employ high-performance computing systems that includes GPUs, and ASICs to solve the puzzles, allowing them to add new blocks to the blockchain.
 A mining node can be made up of a single miner or of a mining pool.

 Miners are one of the different types of nodes in blockchain (either full or lightweight) that attempt to prove that they have completed the necessary work (puzzle) to create a new block on the blockchain.
 Once a miner has solved the puzzle, they broadcast the solution to the network to be verified by full nodes.
 If consensus is achieved, the miner is granted the right to add a new block to the blockchain and is rewarded with a pre-defined amount of cryptocurrency coins, as well as any transaction fees associated with the block.